 If a visitor meets all rules of a segment, they will be included in that segment which is used for targeting a guide or, etc.

-With Audience Segmentation, you can set the right coupling in the guide's settings page, and make sure your guides are visible for the right audience.
+With Audience Segmentation, you can set the right coupling in the guide's settings page, and make sure your guides are visible to the right audience.

-You can set user segments to guides, hotspots, checklists, help centers, and NPS.
+You can set user segments to guides, hotspots, checklists, and NPS.

 To learn how to create user segments and more, read What is Segmentation?